pmeeny/CI-MS3-FootballMemories/TESTING.md

 ### Actual Result 4_5

 ### User Story 4_6
-- User Story 4.6: As an admin/regular user, when I am logged into the site, and I click Logout I am succesfully logged out of the site, and brought to the home/landing page, and the navigation bar is updated with three options with a logo, Home, Login, Register
+- User Story 4.6: As an admin/regular user, when I am logged into the site, and I click Logout I am successfully logged out of the site, and brought to the home/landing page, and the navigation bar is updated with three options with a logo, Home, Login, Register
 ### Test case steps 4_6
 1.